pvacey/bandcamp_radio/README.md

 A simple script for [bandcamp](https://bandcamp.com) that plays random songs from genre tag pages.

 ##Usage
-Works with any bandcamp genre tag page, find these at  [https://bandcamp.com/tags](https://bandcamp.com/tags).
+Works with any bandcamp genre tag, find these tags at  [https://bandcamp.com/tags](https://bandcamp.com/tags).

 To skip a song press Q or CTRL+C.